Pride of Rotterdam: History

 Both Pride of Rotterdam and Pride of Hull are too wide to pass through the lock at Hull.
 Associated British Ports built a new terminal at Hull to accommodate the passengers using these two ferries.
 The Rotterdam Terminal was built at a cost of £14,300,000.

 On 21 November 2005, to celebrate the 40th anniversary of the introduction of the Hull - Rotterdam route, Pride of Rotterdam sailed from Rotterdam to Hull with the Dutch band BZN performing on board.
 The return sailing on 22 November also saw BZN performing.
 On 3 December 2008, a crew member was lost overboard in the North Sea off the east coast of the United Kingdom.
 A search was initiated involving eight lifeboats and helicopters from RAF Leconfield and Wattisham.
 The search was called off but the missing crew member was not found.

-Layout

-Pride of Rotterdam has 12 decks.

-In popular culture

-The ship is featured in the VSTEP game Ship Simulator 2008 and Ship Simulator Extremes enabling gamers to sail the ship in a number of different environments around the world including the Solent and the Port of Rotterdam.

 Sister ships

 Pride of Rotterdam has one sister ship: